syncfusion-content/wpf-docs/wpf/Themes/Skin-Manager.md

 Always call the SetTheme() method of the SfSkinManager when changing themes.

-*  **Step 1**: In this example, we have an SfDataGrid and a combobox, so we need to add resource dictionaries with paths in merged dictionaries in ViewModel or codebehind.
+*  **Step 1**: In this example, we have an SfDataGrid and a combobox, so we need to add resource dictionaries with paths in merged dictionaries in ViewModel or code behind.

 {% tabs %}